piga54/smartHeater/README.md

 ## Libraries

 * [Qwt](http://qwt.sourceforge.net/).
 The Qwt library is based on Qt and is primarily useful for programs with a technical background.
 * [Wiring Pi](http://wiringpi.com/).
-This library is used for setting the GPIO in RaspberryPi.
+This library is used for setting the GPIO in Raspberry Pi.

 ## Making it work